Mount Hermon School, an architectural wonder.

 The structure of Mount Hermon School, Darjeeling, fabricated with natural native grey stone and concrete, features a 200 feet tall northern frontage offering views of the grand Kanchenjunga Ranges.
 The Earl of Lytton, the erstwhile and then Governor of Bengal, long defined the school’s gothic-styled architecture, elegant designs, and touch of royalty as “designed in Collegiate Gothic with Tudor arches and mullioned windows dominating it.”

 Mount Hermon School, Darjeeling was established in the year 1895 by Emma L. Knowles from the British Protestant Episcopal Church, who became the first principal of the institution.

-The school is located in the North Point, Singmari Darjeeling in the Indian State of West Bengal.The school is a Christain Co-educational Boarding School.
-The institution abides by their motto – “Non-Scholæ Sed Vitæ Discimus” which is obtained from a Latin phrase, meaning “We do not learn for school, but for life”
+The school is located in the North Point, Singamari Darjeeling in the Indian State of West Bengal.The Christian Co-educational Boarding School follows its Latin motto – “Non-Scholæ Sed Vitæ Discimus” – meaning “We learn for life.”

 The school can accommodate 450 boarding students.
 The institution has separate hostel accommodation facilities for boarders and staff.
 The girls and the younger boys have residence facilities in the main building.

 The main building houses Infant Department, Junior School classrooms, administrative offices, craft room, dining rooms, library, and music rooms.

 Senior Boys (class X-XII) stay in Fernhill, and boys from class VII to IX reside in the Round Hostel, both inaugurated in 1977.